sahabpardaz/spring-boot-rest-commons/doc/security.md

 ## Sample Usage

 Here we demonstrate two cases.
-One for a REST API with [basic HTTP authentication] mechanism and one for a more complicated authentication pattern.
+One for a REST API with [Basic HTTP authentication] mechanism and one for a more complicated authentication pattern.

 ### Basic HTTP Authentication